 I’d love to hear from you now.
 How have you used removal orders (within Amazon guidelines) to help your Amazon business?
 What do you think of the new FBA Donations feature?
 Let me know in the comments below.

-It’s not too early to start thinking about 2020!
-In fact, if you wait until January to start planning for 2020, then you’re setting yourself up to be left behind.
-I don’t want you to miss out on any opportunity for 2020, which is why I wrote The Reseller’s Guide to a Year in FBA: A Month by Month Plan For a Profitable Amazon Business.
+It’s not too early to start thinking about the new year!
+In fact, if you wait until January to start planning for the new year, then you’re setting yourself up to be left behind.
+I don’t want you to miss out on any opportunity for this year and beyond, which is why I wrote The Reseller’s Guide to a Year in FBA: A Month by Month Plan For a Profitable Amazon Business.

 Imagine knowing exactly what to expect in your Amazon FBA business every month of the year.
-Imagine what it would feel like knowing you were not missing out on any of the opportunities that will come your way in the last months of 2019 and beyond.
+Imagine what it would feel like knowing you were not missing out on any of the opportunities that will come your way in the last months of this year and into next year.
 Imagine working on your Amazon business knowing exactly what your priorities are, what you need to avoid, and what you need to accomplish during each month!